Recently, I’ve spiced up literature lessons with infographics.

 I love infographics.
 Plus, I love literature lessons.

 Infographics are a modern approach to outlines, memes, and other “clickable” content.
-My students are familiar with infographics, and they show me their favorites from around the web, usually pertaining to a television show or movie.
+My students are familiar with their design elements, and they show me their favorites from around the web, usually pertaining to a television show or movie.
 Many of my students have Pinterest boards full of infographics.
 Since I love infographics and my students use them, I had to find a way to use them in class.

-Plus, I’m always looking for scaffolding to help students move toward literary analysis.
-Infographics can be a stepping piece before students move to a literary analysis essay.
+Plus, I’m always looking for scaffolding to help high school students move toward literary analysis.
+Infographics can be a stepping piece concerning more difficult elements of the story before students move to a literary analysis essay.
 (You can download all of my literature activities in a free PDF by clicking on the picture below.)
-Sometimes, to get students to truly analyze a piece of literature, we need to break down the concepts.
-Infographics do that in a visual way, and you can easily add them to literature lessons.

 I wanted to fill my literature lessons with infographics, at least enough to get feedback from students.
-I experimented (and had some failings!), but I finally found a balance for directions with infographics.
+So—I experimented (and had some failings!), but I finally found a balance for directions with infographics.
 I think most teachers can make their own and use these ideas.

 An infographic breaks down information, so teachers can use infographics to break down any specific concept.
 In this blog post, I’m talking about using infographics with literature.
 Specifically, I’ve experimented with complex characters and motivations.